When and how you can comment on a called-in planning application.

 The local planning authority will tell you that the application has been called-in (a notice of reference).

-You should read the Planning Inspectorate’s procedural guide.
-It provides full details of the Planning Inspectorate’s requirements and expectations.
+You should read Planning and Environment Decisions Wales’ procedural guide.
+It provides full details of their requirements and expectations.

 What happens when an application has been called-in

-When your application is called-in, the Local Planning Authority will send a copy of the application and all accompanying documents and plans to the Planning Inspectorate.
+When your application is called-in, the Local Planning Authority will send a copy of the application and all accompanying documents and plans to Planning and Environment Decisions Wales.

 You may choose to provide a full statement of case within 4 weeks of the notice:

-You can post or email them to the Planning Inspectorate.
+You can post or email them to Planning and Environment Decisions Wales.

-As soon as the Planning Inspectorate receives these documents (or the 4 weeks expire), the timetable for the submission of evidence will be set.
+As soon as Planning and Environment Decisions Wales receives these documents (or the 4 weeks expire), the timetable for the submission of evidence will be set.

 Comment on a called-in planning application